 are hard-to-see.
 While most throw-attacks have decent animations and ouch

 punches and kicks are nothing more than characters "flailing their arms

-screwed, because most of them still can't throw a proper punch or kick.
-Nearly all
+screwed, because most of them have no clue how to throw a proper punch or kick

 characters appear off-balanced as they "reach